Highlights of the Curriculum

 Early and frequent interaction with patients across the full spectrum of health care settings is fundamental to the curriculum.
 It shapes your understanding of the practice of medicine.
 It prepares you to become an insightful and compassionate physician.

-Preceptorships: In your second year, you will begin 10-week sessions working alongside a series of clinicians.
+Preceptorships: In your first year, you will also have the opportunity to work alongside clinical preceptors in the greater Spokane community on a regular basis, as well as from preceptors at your designated clinical campus.
 During that time, you will have the chance to forge professional relationships with clinicians and their patients.
 You will begin to understand the breadth and depth of concerns that patients present to their doctors.
 At the same time, you will explore different career disciplines by observing and interacting with your supervising clinicians.

 Doctors are called upon to play many leadership roles, but often lack preparatory training.
 As a physician, you might face a variety of leadership challenges, such as: